Poland men's national basketball team: EuroBasket 1957

 Two years later in Sofia, Poland competed at EuroBasket 1957.
 Despite being seeded into the same preliminary pool as the Soviet Union, the Poles went 2–1 in the round-robin and advanced to the final round.
 There they lost their first six of seven games in that round, getting their first win in the last game of the round, against France to finish the tournament in 7th place.

 EuroBasket 1963

-Five years later the national team hosted EuroBasket 1963 in Wroclaw.
+Five years later the national team hosted EuroBasket 1963 in Wrocław.
 They got off to a fast start winning their first match against Spain 79–76.
 They fell to the Soviet Union in their next match.
 But, eventually ran the table the rest of the way in their preliminary round group to finish with an 6–1 record to advance.
 In the semi-finals the Poles defeated Yugoslavia, to get within a win of the gold medal.
 There they met up against the Soviet Union again, and were dominated 61–45 to instead take silver.